-The maximum monthly Social Security Disability benefit for 2018 is $2,788, up from $2,687 in 2017.
-This is also the maximum monthly amount people who have reached full retirement age can receive for their monthly Social Security retirement payment.
+According to the Social Security Administration (SSA), the maximum monthly Social Security Disability benefit is $3,345 per month in 2022-up from $3,148 in 202.
+This number is also the maximum monthly amount people who have reached full retirement age can receive for their monthly Social Security retirement payment.

 Average Monthly Disability Benefit Amounts

-The 2018 average monthly benefit for all disabled workers is $1,197.
-This is a 2-percent increase from the 2017 average of $1,173.
+The 2021 average monthly benefit for all disabled workers is $1,277.
+This amount is about a 1.3-percent increase from the 2020 average of $1,261.
 This increase is due to the SSA’s annual cost of living adjustments.

-How Do I Calculate My Monthly Disability Payment?
+How Do You Calculate My Monthly Disability Payment?

 Social Security is calculated using a detailed formula from the SSA.
 This formula takes into account different percentages of your income to arrive at a basic benefit amount.